how to improve VO2max

 So what does affect VO2max?

-Scientifically speaking, the components impacting aerobic capacity are oxygen intake, oxygen transport, and oxygen utilization.
-Oxygen intake—the air intake into your lungs and its diffusion to capillaries—is not considered a limiting factor, unless you’re a hardcore smoker.
+Scientifically, the components impacting aerobic capacity are oxygen intake, oxygen transport, and oxygen utilization.
+Oxygen intake—the air intake into your lungs and its diffusion to capillaries—is not considered a limiting factor unless you’re a hardcore smoker.
 Oxygen utilization—the oxygen uptake by the muscles—isn’t considered a major limiting factor either.

 That leaves us with oxygen transport, which makes up the lion’s share of VO2max.
 Oxygen transport includes cardiac output (HRmax and stroke volume), blood adaptations (red blood cell count, hemoglobin concentration, blood plasma volume), and capillary density.

 That means you have to select workouts that train the aforementioned parameters.
-Your maximal heart rate is largely genetic.
-But you can improve stroke volume, blood adaptations, and capillary density to a high degree with intervals at 3K and 5K pace.
+Your maximal heart rate is mainly genetic, but intervals at 3K and 5K pace can significantly improve stroke volume, blood adaptations, and capillary density.

 This is not to say other workout modes don’t impact VO2max.
-A large volume of easy mileage itself is a potent enhancer of aerobic capacity.
+A large volume of easy mileage is a potent enhancer of aerobic capacity.
 So are tempo runs.
-But intervals at or near VO2max pace are particularly effective at improving your cardiorespiratory fitness.
+However, intervals at or near VO2max pace are particularly effective at improving your cardiorespiratory fitness.

 Pre-Conditioning for VO2max Training

 It is tempting to head straight to the track and run 5x 1000m repeats at 5K pace.
-That is an effective VO2max workout after all and would result in a higher VO2max value on your Garmin watch.
+That is an effective VO2 max workout, after all, and would result in a higher VO2 max value on your Garmin watch.
 But while you would have some success with it, you would still fall far off your potential.
-If you want to maximize your VO2max interval training, you will first have to establish a solid foundation of mileage and neuromuscular power.
+To maximize your VO2 max interval training, you must establish a solid foundation of mileage and neuromuscular power.

-Equally important, you need the necessary strength and speed so that the typical VO2max training intensities of 3K and 5K race pace are a breeze for you.
-That means before you even think about VO2max training you will have to become comfortable at a 1500m pace.
-Better even, start out with hill sprints during the base period and then add a few surges at 1500m pace in the form of Fartlek runs.
+Equally important, you need the necessary strength and speed so that the typical VO2 max training intensities of 3K and 5K race pace are a breeze.
+That means before you even think about VO2 max training, you must become comfortable at a 1500m pace.
+Better yet, start out with hill sprints during the base period and then add a few surges at 1500m pace in the form of Fartlek runs.
 Though, there’s rarely a need for a dedicated track session running repeats at 1500m pace.

 How to Improve VO2max with Effective Workouts

-The effective range of VO2max intervals falls between 2 and 6 minutes.
-Anything shorter than 2 minutes won’t be enough time to raise your heart rate to desired levels unless the jog recoveries in follow-up intervals are very short.
-Intervals longer than 6 minutes won’t be intense enough to elicit the desired adaptations.
+The effective range of VO2 max intervals falls between 2 and 6 minutes.
+Anything shorter than 2 minutes won’t be enough time to raise your heart rate to the desired levels unless the jog recoveries in follow-up intervals are very short.
+Intervals over 6 minutes won’t be intense enough to elicit the desired adaptations.
 The argument for the shorter intervals at 3K race pace is the ability to hold 100 percent of VO2max.
 Longer intervals at 10K race pace are run at 90 percent of VO2max, which is still an effective intensity to raise maximal aerobic capacity.
-The advantage here is more training time spent near VO2max.
+The advantage here is that more training time is spent near VO2max.

-I recommend taking advantage of the full range of VO2max workouts.
-Here are 3 examples of classic VO2max workouts of different intensities and duration:
+I recommend taking advantage of the full range of VO2 max workouts.
+Here are 3 examples of classic VO2max workouts of different intensities and durations:

 Warm-up: Precede each workout with 1 – 2 miles of easy running followed by dynamic stretches, drills, and a few accelerations.